milindparlawar123/multi-threaded-and-socket-programming-application/README.md

 ** Note **
 * The input file name is input.txt
 * The current input.txt file has some content that I have used when writing code.
 	* Please feel free to replace the text in this to test with.
 * The output file name is output.txt and is in the same location as the input file.
 * numThreads can be a number between 1 AND 5
 * capacity is a number that must not be <= 0
 * persisterServiceIp is the IP address on which the server is running.
-This information is printed to the console - pick it up from there.
+This information can be printed to the console - pick it up from there.
+	* In order to do so, type ping remote05.cs.binghamton.edu
+	* Replace 5 with the machine number you have remote'd into.
+	* This will give you a value like 128.226.114.205
+	* Once you have this value, stop it using Ctrl+C.
 * DpersisterServicePort is the port number on which the Server is running.
 Since we have entered it above, pick it up from there.
 It is also printed to the console.
 * debugValue is a number between 0 AND 4 and each of the 5 values represents the following :

-DEBUG_VALUE=4 [Print to stdout everytime a constructor is called]
-DEBUG_VALUE=3 [Print to stdout everytime a thread's run() method is called]
-DEBUG_VALUE=2 [Print to stdout everytime an entry is added to the Results data structure]
-DEBUG_VALUE=1 [Print to stdout the contents of the data structure in the store Results instance]
-DEBUG_VALUE=0 [No output should be printed from the application, except the line "The sume of all the prime numbers is: XYZ" ]

 Additional Info -  Use 2 terminal windows to run.
 One window will run the persisterService and the other will run Prime Detector.